awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 **Labels**
 You can optionally specify Kubernetes labels to match for the selector\.
 The selector only matches pods that have all of the labels that are specified in the selector\.

-## Creating a Fargate Profile<a name="create-fargate-profile"></a>
+## Creating a Fargate profile<a name="create-fargate-profile"></a>

 This topic helps you to create a Fargate profile\.
 Your cluster must support Fargate \(beginning with Kubernetes version 1\.14 and [platform version](platform-versions.md) `eks.5`\)\.
 You also must have created a pod execution role to use for your Fargate profile\.
-For more information, see [Pod Execution Role](pod-execution-role.md)\.
+For more information, see [Pod execution role](pod-execution-role.md)\.
 Pods running on Fargate are only supported on private subnets \(with [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) access to AWS services, but not a direct route to an Internet Gateway\), so your cluster's VPC must have private subnets available\.

 ------
 #### [ eksctl ]

 **To create a Fargate profile for a cluster with `eksctl`**

-This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.17.0-rc.0`\.
+This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.17.0`\.
 You can check your version with the following command:

 ```
 eksctl version
 ```

- For more information on installing or upgrading `eksctl`, see [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl)\.
+ For more information on installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.
 + Create your Fargate profile with the following `eksctl` command, replacing the *variable text* with your own values\.
 You must specify a namespace, but the labels option is not required\.

   ```